hellerve/blog/wip/Scheme_Macros_V:_Conditionals.md

   Fig. 5: `my-if` before and after macro expansion.
 </div>

-Remember, all that booleans are are functions that take two other functions and pick which one to execute.
+Remember, booleans are just functions that take two other functions and pick which one to execute.
 This actually works out just fine!

-It should also make a little more sense at this point why we wrap the bodies in lambdas.
+The reason for wrapping the bodies in lambdas should also make a little more sense at this point.
 If we didn’t do this, both of the calls to `write` would be executed when we pass it into the booleans rather than, as we prefer, deferred until we know which of them to execute.

 That was not a lot of code, but it’s fairly profound—or at least I felt that way when I first discovered this trick.
 So you might want to step back and think